 - set HEPTAPOD_VERSION

-- requirements files in the python subdirectory unchanged
+- update the requirements files in the python subdirectory if needed

-- once the topic is published, maybe pull
+- once the topic is published by CI, pull

 create a tag on the release branch head without a topic (run